-We have 69 issued patents and 13 patent applications pending, including three (3) provisional patent applications in process.
+We have 76 issued patents and 10 patent applications pending, including three (3) provisional patent applications submitted.
+There are multiple additional applications in various stages of preparation.
 The patents cover device structures, underlying technology related to the Optical Interposer, applications of the technology and fabrication processes.
 We believe these patents provide a significant barrier to entry against competition, along with trade secrets and know-how.
 We intend to continue to apply for additional patents in the future.
 Currently, we are working on the design of integrated devices, manufacturing processes, assembly and packaging processes and products for data communication applications in the data center market.